 4. Conflicts of Interest and Related Party Transactions.
-If a director develops an actual or potential conflict of interest with the Company, he should immediately notify the Vice President - General Counsel and Corporate Secretary or his or her designee of all material facts and circumstances.
+If a director develops an actual or potential conflict of interest with the Company, including but not limited to any actual or potential conflict that may also constitute a related party transaction, he or she should immediately notify the Chief Legal Officer and Corporate Secretary or his or her designee of all material facts and circumstances.